TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.49.md

 ---

-then hear thou their prayer and their supplication in heaven thy dwelling-place, and maintain their cause;
+then hear their prayer and their supplication in heaven, your dwelling place, and maintain their cause;